Mosaics with Recycled Materials

 Level: Any, no experience necessary

-In this one-day workshop students will create a unique mosaic piece using salvaged, found and recycled materials.
+In this one-day workshop students will create a unique mosaic piece to take home using reclaimed, salvaged, found and recycled materials.
+Class will cover project design, how to effectively combine materials for cool effects, adhesive and tools use and other technical skills.

-Students will explore ideas around using what’s available to createmeaningful art, and how to use mosaic as a technique for exploring texture, light and combinations of diverse materials and their inherent qualities.
+Students will explore ideas around using what’s available to create meaningful art, and how to use mosaic as a technique for exploring combinations of diverse materials.

 Workshop will also cover: